bookofproofs/bookofproofs.github.io/_sources/history/20th-century/pontryagin.md

 7. His theoretical research and mathematical innovations inspired the development of several branches of mathematics, including game theory, topology and nonlinear optimization.
 8. He was also a major contributor to the development of the theory of continuous groups and their application to the theory of ordinary differential equations.

 Born 3 September 1908, Moscow, Russia.
-Died 3 May1988, Moscow, Russia.
+Died 3 May 1988, Moscow, Russia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Pontryagin/)